M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 11 Revision 2 active-X
+Version 11 Revision 3 active-X
-Added DeleteKey for JsonObject.
-Also some bugs removed.
+1. Added Accelaretor Keys for Image Control
+2. Static Variables for Events from COM objects and Forms on Event service functions
+3. Removing a bug on s=>method when s was a global name, when static variables used.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com